-Figure 16: Adjust the tilt of the secondary mirror by loosening or tightening the three alignment screws with a Phillips screwdriver.

-Adjusting the Primary Mirror

-The final adjustment is made to the primary mirror.
-It will need adjustment if, as in Figure 14d, the secondary mirror is centered under the focuser and the reflection of the primary mirror is centered in the secondary mirror, but the small reflection of the secondary mirror (with your eye inside) is off-center.

-The tilt of the primary mirror is adjusted with three springloaded collimation thumb screws on the back end of the optical tube (bottom of the primary mirror cell); these are the larger thumb screws.
-The other three smaller thumb screws lock the primary mirror's position in place; these thumb screws must be loosened before any collimation adjustments can be made to the primary mirror.

-To start, unthread the thumb screws that lock the primary mirror in place a few turns each (Figure 17).
-The thumb screws are slotted, so if they are too difficult to loosen with your fingers, use a flat-head screwdriver.

-Figure 18: The tilt of the primary mirror is adjusted by turning one or more of the three spring-loaded collimation thumb screws.

-Now, try tightening or loosening one of the spring-loaded collimation thumb screws one turn (Figure 18).
-Look into the focuser and see if the secondary mirror reflection has moved closer to the center of the primary mirror reflection.
-Repeat this process on the other two collimation thumb screws, if necessary.
-It will take a little trial and error to get a feel for how to tilt the mirror in this way to center the reflection.
-(It helps to have two people for primary mirror collimation, one to look in the focuser while the other adjusts the collimation thumb screws.)
-Do not loosen (i.e., rotate counter-clockwise) each collimation thumb screw too much, or the thumb screw will completely unthread from the mirror cell.
-Rather, try tightening the other two collimation thumb screws.

-Once the secondary mirror reflection is centered in the primary mirror reflection, retighten the thumb screws that lock the primary mirror's position in place.

-The view through the focuser should now resemble Figure 14a; the reflection of the primary mirror is centered in the secondary mirror, and the reflection of the secondary mirror is centered in the reflection of the primary mirror.
+Figure 14.
+Adjust the tilt of the secondary mirror by loosening or tightening the three alignment screws with a Phillips screwdriver.
+Adjusting the Primary Mirror The final adjustment is made to the primary mirror.
+It will need adjustment if the small reflection of the secondary mirror (with your eye inside) is off-center, as in Figure 12d.
+The tilt of the primary is adjusted with the three pairs of collimation screws on the back end of the optical tube using a Phillips screwdriver (Figure 15). loosen the other.)
+For starters, pick one pair of collimation screws, loosen one of them one full turn, then tighten the other one full turn.
+Now, look down the open focuser drawtube to see if secondary mirror reflection has moved closer to the center.
+If it has, you might want to continue an additional turn or two, or move to one of the other pairs of screws and try adjusting them.
+If the image of the secondary moved farther off-center, you should try first loosening the screw you tightened before, and tightening the one you loosened, so the mirror moves in the opposite direction.
+Continue tweaking one or more pairs of collimation screws to try to bring the secondary mirror reflection closer to center.
+It will take a little trial and error to get a feel for how to tilt the mirror to center the reflection.
+(It helps to have two people for primary mirror collimation, one to look in the focuser while the other adjusts the collimation screws.)
+The view down the focuser should now resemble Figure 12a.
+The secondary mirror is centered in the focuser; the reflection of the primary mirror is centered in the secondary mirror, and the reflection of the secondary mirror is centered in the reflection of the primary mirror.
 A simple star test will tell you whether the optics are accurately collimated.

-Star-Testing the Telescope

-When it is dark, point the telescope at a bright star and accurately center it in the eyepiece's field-of-view.
-Slowly defocus the image with the focusing knob.
-If the telescope is correctly collimated, the expanding disk should be a perfect circle (Figure 19).
+Star-Testing the Telescope When it is dark, point the telescope at a bright star and accurately center it in the eyepiece's field-of-view with the R.A. and Dec. slow-motion controls.
+Slowly de-focus the image with the focusing knob.
+If the telescope is correctly collimated, the expanding disk should be a perfect circle (Figure 16).
 If the image is unsymmetrical, the scope is out of collimation.
 The dark shadow cast by the secondary mirror should appear in the very center of the out-of-focus circle, like the hole in a doughnut.
 If the "hole" appears off-center, the telescope is out of collimation.